Aniket-Pradhan/cv_snek/README.md

 10. remove_corrupted.py: Remove/clean the dataset of corrupted images.
 11. train_efficientnet.py: Train an efficientnet model using the provided dataset.

+## Notebooks

+We have used Google Colab for training our models and their notebooks can be found in the `notebooks` directory.
+They are the same scripts from `src` directory used for model extraction and classification

 ## Authors

 1. Aayush Gupta